fritjof-b/dotfiles/README.md

 For my own sanity, I'm keeping my dotfiles in this repo.
 I'm using [GNU Stow](https://www.gnu.org/software/stow/) to manage the symlinks.

-There are also general steps for setting up a new machine (MacOS).
+There are also general steps for setting up a new machine (macOS).

 ## Setup